-Fertilizer Production and Storage
+Fertilizer production and storage

-Inorganic fertilizers commonly used in the agricultural sector are NPK; fertilizer that is primarily composed of 3 elements: Nitrogen, Phosphate and Potassium.
+Inorganic fertilizers commonly used in the agricultural sector are NPK; fertilizer that is primarily composed of three elements: Nitrogen, Phosphate and Potassium.
 Different ratios of NPK are combined to produce the optimal fertilizer for each agricultural application.

 - Nitrogen is characterized as ammonium, nitrate, ammonium sulfate and other nitrogen solutions.
 The role of Nitrogen is to improve a plants’ ability to photosynthesize, improving growth and crop yields.

 - Phosphate consists of MAP (monoammonium phosphate), DAP (diammonium phosphate) and triple superphosphate, and it supports the formation of oils, sugars and starches and the growth of roots.

 - Potassium, known as Potash, improves water retention, activates vital plant enzymes, fights disease and improves crop quality.

 Fertilizer particles are often coated to control their solubility in soil.
 By controlling a fertilizer’s solubility, a prolonged nutrient release can be achieved, resulting in more uniform plant nutrition.
 Urea, a fertilizer with the highest N content, is the base material for the majority of the coated fertilizers.
 Sulfur, resin-based polymers and polyethylene polymers are widely used coating agents for fertilizer granules or prills.